droundy/deft/papers/histogram/sad-referee-response.md

-The first referee acknowledges that our paper is well written and that the field is an important one, but does not believe that our work is a *'substantial contribution*'' to the field.
+The first referee acknowledges that our paper is well written and that the field is an important one, but does not believe that our work is a *'substantial contribution'* to the field.
 The referee has three major criticisms of the value of our work (aside from issues with the introduction section).

 Our method is based on SAMC (as we clearly state in the paper) and is a substantial